The Nightmare: Literature

-The Nightmare likely influenced Mary Shelley in a scene from her famous Gothic novel Frankenstein; or, The Modern Prometheus (1818).
+The Nightmare likely influenced Mary Shelley in a scene from her 1818 Gothic novel Frankenstein.
 Shelley would have been familiar with the painting; her parents, Mary Wollstonecraft and William Godwin, knew Fuseli.
 The iconic imagery associated with the Creature's murder of the protagonist Victor's wife seems to draw from the canvas: "She was there, lifeless and inanimate, thrown across the bed, her head hanging down, and her pale and distorted features half covered by hair."
 The novel and Fuseli's biography share a parallel theme: just as Fuseli's incubus is infused with the artist's emotions in seeing Landholdt marry another man, Shelley's monster promises to get revenge on Victor on the night of his wedding.
 Like Frankenstein's monster, Fuseli's demon symbolically seeks to forestall a marriage.

-Edgar Allan Poe may have evoked The Nightmare in his short story "The Fall of the House of Usher" (1839).
-His narrator compares a painting hanging in Usher's house to a Fuseli work, and reveals that an "irrepressible tremor gradually pervaded my frame; and, at length, there sat upon my heart an incubus of utterly causeless alarm".
-Poe and Fuseli shared an interest in the subconscious; Fuseli is often quoted as saying, "One of the most unexplored regions of art are dreams".
+Edgar Allan Poe may have evoked The Nightmare in his 1839 short story "The Fall of the House of Usher".
+His narrator compares a painting in Usher's house to a Fuseli work, and reveals that an "irrepressible tremor gradually pervaded my frame; and, at length, there sat upon my heart an incubus of utterly causeless alarm".
+Poe and Fuseli shared an interest in the subconscious; Fuseli is often quoted as saying that "one of the most unexplored regions of art are dreams".